JesseRussell411/ExoParse/ExoParseV2/readme.txt

 Operators: 1 + 2   4 * 7

-Modfiers: -2   5!
+Modifiers: -2   5!

 At the moment, ExoParse is set up as a command line tool (found in app.program).
-However, there's no reason this system couldn't be used for the backend or in other use interface components.
+However, there's no reason this system couldn't be adapted for the back-end use or in other use interface components.
 Blender has a similar system for instance, which allows the user to enter an expression into text fields expecting numbers.

 for example your could enter: